 On February 13, 2020, April 2, 2020, April 8, 2020, and April 10, 2020, putative securities class action complaints were filed in the United States District Court for the Eastern and Southern Districts of New York against the Company, certain of its current and former directors and executives, and the underwriters of the Company's initial public offering and follow-on offering.
 These lawsuits have been consolidated in the Southern District of New York, and is captioned In re Luckin Coffee Inc. Securities Litigation, 1:20-cv-01293 (S.D.N.Y.).
 On June 12, 2020, the court appointed co-lead plaintiffs pursuant to the Private Securities Litigation Reform Act of 1995 and ordered the lawsuits consolidated.
 A consolidated class action complaint was filed on September 24, 2020 that alleges, among other things, that the Company made false and misleading statements and material omissions in its prior registration statements and other public statements by failing to disclose the Fabricated Transactions disclosed in the Company's April 2, 2020 announcement, and the impact of those Fabricated Transactions on the Company's financial statements.
-The consolidated class action complaint variously alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, Rule 10b-5 of the Securities Exchange Act for a putative class period between May 17, 2019 to April 1, 2020.
+The consolidated class action complaint variously alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, Rule 10b-5 of the Securities Exchange Act of 1934, and Sections 11 and 15 of the Securities Act for a putative class period between May 17, 2019 to April 1, 2020.
 On March 5, 2021, the court entered a Stipulation and Order provisionally certifying the class for settlement purposes.
-On March 30, 2021, the Bankruptcy Court for the Southern District of New York (the "U.S. Bankruptcy Court") issued an order recognizing Luckin's Cayman Proceeding as a foreign main proceeding and imposing an automatic stay of litigation in the territorial jurisdiction of the United States against Luckin or its assets in the territorial jurisdiction of class notice.
+On March 30, 2021, the Bankruptcy Court for the Southern District of New York (the "U.S. Bankruptcy Court") issued an order recognizing Luckin's Cayman Proceeding as a foreign main proceeding and imposing an automatic stay of litigation in the territorial jurisdiction of the United States against Luckin or its assets in the territorial jurisdiction of the United States, to the extent provided in section 362 of the U.S. Bankruptcy Code.
+On July 6, 2021, the court entered an order regarding dissemination of class notice.
 Notice was disseminated to the class and the deadline to opt out of the class action was September 17, 2021.

 On September 20, 2021, the Company entered into a binding term sheet (the "Term Sheet") with the lead plaintiffs in the provisionally certified class action In re Luckin Coffee Inc. Securities Litigation, Case No.1:20-cv-01293-JPC-JLC (S.D.N.Y) to fully resolve all claims that have been or could be filed on behalf of the provisionally certified class of purchasers Company's ADS between May 17, 2019 through July 15, 2020, inclusive.
 Pursuant to the Term Sheet, the settlement is subject to entering into definitive documentation and obtaining approvals from the U.S. Court overseeing the class action and the Cayman Court, which has oversight of Cayman Proceeding.
-The Term Sheet provides that the U.S. class action settlement amount will be calculated based on a Global Settlement Amount of \$187.5 million, which will be reduced on a pro-rata basis based on the valid opt-out notices received pursuant to the U.S. Court's prior order approving dissemination of a notice of pendency.
-The final report of valid opt out notices received will be provided to the U.S. Court on or before October 8, 2021.
+The Term Sheet provides that the U.S. class action settlement amount will be calculated based on a Global Settlement Amount of \$187.5 million, which will be reduced on a pro-rata basis based on the valid opt-out notices received pursuant to the U.S. Court or or before October 8, 2021.
 Therefore, the Company recognized provision for equity litigants settlement of \$187,500 (approximately RMB1,226,119) for the year ended December 31, 2020 based on all subsequent progress of above securities litigation.